ALKYLATING AGENT

 Overview

-Cytoxan can be administered as an IV infusion, taken orally, or injected into muscles.
+Cytoxan could be administered as an IV infusion, taken orally, or injected into muscles.

 Side effects